suredone/qdone/README.md

       stdout: hello world

-### Queues are automatically created when you use them
+Queues are automatically created when you use them:

     $ qdone enqueue myNewQueue "echo nice to meet you" Creating fail queue myNewQueue_failed